 Now that the details have been defined, the SVO can be "delivered" to members through meetings, events, activities and projects.
 Building relationships, working toward sustainability, evaluating progress and demonstrating success are also key elements of this step.

 Design the SVO

 - Campus culture

 - Steering committees

-- Mission and objectives
+- Mission, goals and value proposition

+- Formalize the SVO

 - Members, leaders, and advisors

 - Governing docs and campus recognition

 Have you ever wanted to (create, enliven, revive, resuscitate) an SVO?